Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Numerical set-up

 \subsection{Initial and boundary conditions}

-Our initial conditions are similar to the simulations from \citet{Mandelker2020a} and are summarised here.
+Our initial conditions are similar to those used in the simulations from \citet{Mandelker2020a} and are summarised here.
 Fig.~\ref{fig:ICs} shows the initial setup.

 The stream is initialized at the centre of a two-dimensional rectangular domain of size $64R_{\stream} \times 32 R_{\stream}$, the stream axis being the $y$-axis and with $R_{\stream}=1\, \kpc$.
-Boundary conditions are set as periodic in the stream parallel direction and fixed along the perpendicular directions.
-Compared to previous works \citep{Mandelker2019,bib_MHD_Berlok_2019b,Mandelker2020a}, we extended the domain transversal to the stream by a factor of two to avoid boundary effects on the stream due to thermal conduction.
+Boundary conditions are set as periodic in the stream parallel direction and as fixed CGM fluid values along the perpendicular directions.
+Compared to previous works \citep{Mandelker2019,bib_MHD_Berlok_2019b,Mandelker2020a}, we extended the domain transversal to the stream by a factor of two to avoid boundary effects on the stream due to thermal conduction and the fixed boundary conditions.
 About the resolution, we use static mesh refinement with the highest resolution of $\Delta x = \Delta y = R_{\stream} / 64$ defined in the near-stream region ($<2R_{\stream}$).
 The grid size is then doubled up every $2R_{\stream}$ along the $x$-axis up to a maximum cell size of $R_{\stream}$.

 The stream is defined in the density field by